Publication Ethics

 Retractions and Corrections

-When necessary, the Editorial Team publishes corrections on detecting errors in already published articles.
+When necessary, the Editorial Team will publish corrections if errors are detected in already published articles.
 Corrections are published as Editorials.
-The journal sets no time limit for notifying errors or publishing corrections.
+The journal sets no time limit for notifying of errors or publishing corrections.

 Retractions are considered by the Editor-in-Chief in cases of evidence of unreliable data or findings, plagiarism, duplicate publication, or on detection of other forms of ethical misdemeanor.